glottsi/SeducerEngine/README.md

 ## Change notes

+### 05/01/2021
+  - fixed bug where player could click the hidden buttons while the video was being played
+  - choice videos can now be played conditionally based on player's current score

 ### 04/25/21
   - all 'VideoFilename' attributes on the ButtonSchema (not Endings) is now an array of filenames to play, instead of a single string
   - ButtonData was removed and replaced with ButtonSchema (they were basically the same anyways)